bhourahine/daresbury_xTB/pages/tutorial/conformers.rst

 ``crest_conformers.xyz``:
    Contains the whole conformer ensemble ordered energetically.
    A viewer, like `molden <https://www.theochem.ru.nl/molden/>`__, can be used to inspect the ensemble and the relative conformational energies (in kcal/mol).

+``crest.energies``:
+   Contains the relative conformer energies in kcal/mol for plotting.

 .. admonition:: Exercise
    :class: info